salabim/peek/readme.md

 ```
 prints
 ```
-peek| (3, 4)
 (3, 4)
+(3, 4)
-peek| (3, 4)
+(3, 4)
 None
 ```

 ## enforce_line_length / ell
-If enforce_line_length is True, all output lines are explicitely truncated to the given
-line_length, even those that are not truncated by pformat.
+If enforce_line_length is True, all output lines are explicitly truncated to the given line_length, even those that are not truncated by pformat.

 ## delta / dl
 The delta attribute can be used to (re)set the current delta, e.g.